MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-offline.md

 # Perform an offline deployment of a SQL Server big data cluster

-This article describes how to perform an offline deployment of a SQL Server 2019 big data cluster (preview).
+This article describes how to perform an offline deployment of a [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ver15.md)].
 Big data clusters must have access to a Docker repository from which to pull container images.
 An offline installation is one where the required images are placed into a private Docker repository.
 That private repository is then used as the image source for a new deployment.

 ## Prerequisites